fbpx

 4. Balance and Stability

 The upper and lower part of our body is connected by the core.
-And, in order to have a good stability and balance, you need to have a core that is in a good condition.
+And, to have good stability and balance, you need to have a core that is in good condition.

 When it comes to the health of the core, you should not underwork or overwork it.
 If you overwork your core muscles, you increase the risk of a long-term injury.
 On the other hand, underworking makes that area weak and flabby.